harp-lab/slog-lang1/doc/tutorial.md

 [(c-foo x _) (maximum c-foo x max_col2) --> (c-foo-max x max_col2)]
 [(c-foo x _) (minimum c-foo x min_col2) --> (c-foo-min x min_col2)]
 ```
-- Again the syntax is similar to above aggregators.
+- Again, the syntax is similar to sum and count.
 - Here we have `c-foo` relation with two columns, we want the maximum/minimum for the second column, for each distinct first column value.
 #### SSSP - Min dist
 - Using the aggregators, we can calculate Single Source Shortest Path distance for a node in the graph.